-□ A registration certificate is on display and contains accurate information that reflects the service currently being delivered. □ A valid insurance certificate is on display. □ There is a written statement of the aims and objectives that accurately describes the conditions of registration and the services that are offered.
-Protection □ There are child and adult protections policies and procedures that evidences how people are kept safe. □ Staff are trained in child and adult protection and are confident in knowing when and how to make referrals, including notifying the Care Inspectorate. $\hfill\square$ Where required, there is evidence that appropriate protection referrals have been made and followed up.
-Infection prevention and control (IPC) □ All staff (both agency staff and nurses they employ) are trained in and can demonstrate they understand and apply the principles of IPC in line with their role.
+A registration certificate is on display and contains accurate information that reflects the service currently being delivered.
+A valid insurance certificate is on display.
+There is a written statement of the aims and objectives that accurately describes the conditions of registration and the services that are offered.
+Pro tection There are child and adult protections policies and procedures that evidences how people are kept safe.
+Staff are trained in child and adult protection and are confident in knowing when and how to make referrals, including notifying the Care Inspectorate.
+Where required, there is evidence that appropriate protection referrals have been made and followed up.

-☐ There is a nominated lead person who has responsibility for IPC.

-□ The Service has governance and quality assurance processes in place for IPC. □ Leaders ensure that staff have access to appropriate resources to protect themselves and reduce the transmission of infectious diseases.
-Medication system and records □ People are protected by safe medication management policies and practices. □ Legislation and good practice guidance are followed when supporting people to take medication who do not have capacity, where medication is given covertly and when 'as required' medication is prescribed. □ Where there are medication errors the agency makes appropriate notifications and learns from these to improve medication practice.
-Accident/incident records A record of all accidents and incidents involving the agency nurse are maintained and, where required, notified to the Care Inspectorate and/or the appropriate agency/authority.
+Infection prevention and control All staff are trained in and can demonstrate they understand and apply the principles of IPC in line with their role, responsibility and workplace setting.
+There is a nominated lead person who has responsibility for IPC.
+The service has governance and quality assurance processes in place for IPC.
+Leaders ensure that staff have access to appropriate resources to protect themselves and to minimise the risk of infection to others.
+Med dication system and records People are protected by safe medication management policies and practices.
+Legislation and good practice guidance are followed when supporting people to take medication who do not have capacity, where medication is given covertly and when 'as required' medication is prescribed.
+Where there are medication errors the agency makes appropriate notifications and learns from these to improve medication practice.
+Acc ident/incident records A record of all accidents and incidents involving the agency nurse are maintained and, where required, notified to the Care Inspectorate and/or the appropriate agency or authority.
 There are quality assurance processes around accident and incidents and evidence of learning from these.
-Development/Improvement plan ☐ There is an up-to-date development/improvement plan in place that is informed by feedback from services where the agency nurse is deployed, people who use the service, and/or their relatives.
+Dev elopment/Improvement plan There is an up-to-date development / improvement plan in place that is informed by feedback from services where the agency nurse is deployed, people who use the service, and / or their relatives.
 This plan is actively used to drive improvement in the service.
-Complaints The complaints and concerns of each service, person, their family, advocate or representative are listened to and acted upon and there is an effective appeals procedure.
+Con nplaints The complaints and concerns of each service, person, their family, advocate or representative are listened to and acted upon and there is an effective appeals procedure.
 People are made aware promptly of the outcome of any complaints and there are processes in place to implement learning from complaints.
 A record is made of all complaints, responses and outcomes and details of any formal investigations undertaken.

 The complaints process is user-friendly and accessible.
-Staff recruitment procedures □ Safe and effective recruitment practices are in place to recruit nurses in accordance with good practice and national safer recruitment guidance.
-Quality of information ☐ The service agreement is based on an ongoing comprehensive assessment of individual and service (customer) needs. ☐ People using the agency are actively involved in the development and review of service agreements.
+Staff recruitment procedures Safe and effective recruitment practices are in place to recruit nurses in accordance with good practice and national safer recruitment guidance.
+Qua ality of Information The service agreement is based on an ongoing comprehensive assessment of individual and service (customer) needs.
+People using the agency are actively involved in the development and review of service agreements.
+Plar nned care and support People using the agency are actively involved in the development and review of their personal plan.
+Personal plans are accessible to people and the nurses providing their care and support, ensuring their needs and wishes are met.
+Mar nagement oversight and governance There are governance and oversight systems in place to identify risks and ensure appropriate action is taken to improve outcomes for people using the service.
+These include leaders' behaviours which create the right environment for safe quality care.